sccds/Machine_Learning_Foundation_Project/Proj2_Statistics_of_Stroop_Task/proj2_report.md

 ### What is independent variable?

-Two conditions: **congruent words** and **incongruent words**
+The independent variable is whether the words shown are **congruent** with the ink colors or if they are **incongruent** with ink colors.

 ### What is dependent variable?

-The time people take to name ink colors in equally-sized lists
+The dependent variable is the amount of time it takes to name, out loud, the color of the inks in which the words are displayed.

-### Test hypothesis -- null typothesis
+### Test hypothesis -- null hypothesis

+`$\mu_c$` is the sample mean of  the time spent naming the words in congruent test

+`$\mu = \frac{\sum{x_i}}{n}$`

+`$\mu_i$` is the sample mean of  the time spent naming the words in incongruent test

-The time used to reading list of incongruent words has no abvious longer than reading congruent words list
+Null hypothesis: the time used to reading list of incongruent words has no abvious longer than reading congruent words list

 `$H_0: \mu_c \geq \mu_i$`

 ### Test hypothesis -- alternative typothesis
-The time used to read list of incongruent words will be larger than the time in congruent words list
+Alternative hypothesis: the time used to read list of incongruent words will be larger than the time in congruent words list

 ``$H_A: \mu_c < \mu_i$``

 ### t-test
+Since z-test works when we know population `$\mu$` and `$\sigma$`.
+In this case, we have less than 30 samples, and we don't know the population's standard deviation.
+We will use t-test.

+We should assume that the distributions are Gaussian.

 Based on the alternative hypothesis, t-test will be `one-tailed test in positive direction`

 Find the t-critical values for a one-tailed test at `$\alpha=0.05$`:
-`$t_{critical} = 1.711$`
+`$t_{critical} = 1.714$`

 ### Data at a glance